6 Companies Where You Can Work Your Way Up To a Six-Figure Job

 “The foundation of our people culture, on which everything else stands, is the concept that each person at Chipotle will be rewarded based on their ability to make the people around them better,” Moran told Quartz.

-Costco is well known for its “promote from within” company culture.
-The average Costco manager started out pushing shopping carts in the parking lot when they were 19 or 20 years old, according to Jim Sinegal, Costco’s co-founder.
+Costco is well known for its culture of promoting from within.
+The average Costco manager started out pushing shopping carts in the parking lot when they were 19 or 20 years old, Jim Sinegal, Costco’s co-founder, said in an interview with The Motley Fool.

-Costco warehouse managers earn between $122,204 and $147,411, according to Glassdoor, which asks current and former employees to share salary information anonymously.
+Costco warehouse managers earn about $74,000 a year, according to Glassdoor, which asks current and former employees to share salary information anonymously.

 Plus, the company is super keen on work-life balance and allowing employees to pursue their education while they’re working.